nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to assign an alias name for a command.
+1. User requests to assign an alias name for a command.
 2. SunRez validates the alias name and command.
 3. SunRez saves the alias mapping to the user’s preferences.